 GeneCards Summary for ARF1 Gene

 ARF1 (ADP-Ribosylation Factor 1) is a Protein Coding gene.
-Diseases associated with ARF1 include rheumatic myocarditis and cholera.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include GTP binding and receptor signaling protein activity.
+Diseases associated with ARF1 include cholera and rheumatic myocarditis.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and GTPase activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for ARF1 Gene

 GTP-binding protein that functions as an allosteric activator of the cholera toxin catalytic subunit, an ADP-ribosyltransferase.
 Involved in protein trafficking among different compartments.
 Modulates vesicle budding and uncoating within the Golgi complex.
 Deactivation induces the redistribution of the entire Golgi complex to the endoplasmic reticulum, suggesting a crucial role in protein trafficking.
 In its GTP-bound form, its triggers the association with coat proteins with the Golgi membrane.
 The hydrolysis of ARF1-bound GTP, which is mediated by ARFGAPs proteins, is required for dissociation of coat proteins from Golgi membranes and vesicles.
 The GTP-bound form interacts with PICK1 to limit PICK1-mediated inhibition of Arp2/3 complex activity; the function is linked to AMPA receptor (AMPAR) trafficking, regulation of synaptic plasicity of excitatory synapses and spine shrinkage during long-term depression (LTD)